JesterEE/SteamMonsterMinigameJoinScript/README.md

-# Update
+# Update - 6/17/2015
-I pushed a commented out script since the script is not currently working correctly.
-When the script is active you will get the default landing page until I fix the issue.
-Maybe today, maybe not ...
-SORRY!
-If someone has time to investigate/fix it, please do and offer a pull request.
-See my notes in the issue tracker [here](https://github.com/JesterEE/SteamMonsterMinigameJoinScript/issues/1).
+I pushed a commented out script (V1.2) since the script is not currently working correctly.
+When the script is active you will get the default landing page!
+As explained in the [issue tracker](https://github.com/JesterEE/SteamMonsterMinigameJoinScript/issues/1) development of this script on my end is discontinued.
+The latest update (V1.3dev)is in the [dev branch](https://github.com/JesterEE/SteamMonsterMinigameJoinScript/tree/dev) and I encourage those interested to fork that branch and continuing to get it working.

-Until it's fixed, I recommend using this command from the Console:
+I recommend using this command from the Console to get into the game of your choosing:

 <code>
 (function(key){setInterval(function(){JoinGame(key);$J('.newmodal').remove();}, 2000)})(ROOM_KEY_HERE)